 Canada welcomes international students who want to eventually transition from being a visitor on a study permit to obtaining permanent residence status.
 There are a wide range of immigration programs at the federal and provincial levels that facilitate the immigration of international students.

 Canada is a country formed and built by immigrants.
-Therefore, international students who are already residing in Canada, if they choose to stay after completing their studies could be future contributors to advancing Canadian culture, arts, technology, business and to the economy and much more.
+Therefore, international students who are already residing in Canada, if they choose to stay after completing their studies, could be future contributors to advancing Canadian culture, arts, technology, business and the economy.

 There are many immigration programs available for international students who have Canadian work experience on a Post-Graduate Work Permit (PGWP).

-International students after completing their studies and becoming graduates can choose to pursue permanent residency through immigration programs best suited to their needs, experiences and choice in a preferred province or territory.
+After international students have completed their studies and have become graduates, they can choose to pursue permanent residency through immigration programs best suit their needs, experiences and decisions in a preferred province or territory.